 • Help (more info here)

 Options and settings/control panels have been a work in progress.
 The image at the top of this page shows the input method section of the classic Language control panel for the PRC and Singapore locales.
-As of this writing you won't find Options links there, and the whole panel eventually went away, but...
+They never added Options links there, and the whole panel eventually went away, but...